originally posted on Concept Hub

 Enterprise social software, also known as Enterprise 2.0, is a term describing social software used in “enterprise” (business) contexts.
 It includes social and networked modifications to company intranets and other classic software platforms used by large companies to organize their communication.
 In contrast to traditional enterprise software, which imposes structure prior to use, this generation of software tends to encourage use prior to providing structure.

-I would add that sometimes use of these tools are happening without encouragement.
+I would add that sometimes use of these tools is happening without encouragement.

 A couple of weeks later I asked the question Is the Intrusion of Social Media in the Workplace Inevitable?